Intro Neuroimaging Analysis

 Overall aims and purpose

 Introduction to Neuroimaging Analysis focuses on teaching students the practicalities of modern neuroimaging techniques focusing on MRI, the processing and analysis of imaging data, and the design of neuroimaging research studies.
 The course aims to teach students the skills to design and analyse their own MRI and fMRI studies.
-A totally lab based module, students will learn basic analysis, data visualisation and programming skills in Matlab, as well as in a number of other software tools (FSL, SPM, MRS and DTI packages).
+For 2020-21 academic year, due to COVID-19 restrictions and to ensure student and staff safety, the module will be run as an on-line "virtual lab", where students will learn basic analysis, data visualisation and programming skills in Matlab, as well as in a number of other software tools (FSL, SPM, MRS and DTI packages).

 1) Physical and practical principles of MRI imaging, Methods for image pre-processing (e.g. image registration etc.) and basic handling of imaging data; 2) Practicalities associated with the physiology of MRI contrast in the brain, with a focus on measures of cerebral metabolism and blood flow; 3) Principles and practical methodologies for measurement of changes in cerebral metabolism; 5) Practicalities of statistical analyses of functional imaging time-series; 6) Experimental design for functional imaging; 7) The safety and ethical issues that arise in regards to neuroimaging research and how they apply to the researcher, participants and the wider community.